Storyblocks/design-system/index.md

 Guidelines around global color palettes, typography, iconography, and a general-purpose 12-column grid.

 ### Components
-Core components that are included in all of our products.
+The core components that are included in all of our products.

 ### Content
 Overall guidelines on writing content in our tone and voice.

 ### Resources
 Download our logos and visual style guide.

 <div class="u-margin-bottom-double"><a href="{{ "/getting-started.html" | prepend: site.baseurl }}" class="c-btn">Explore</a></div>